Stevenfavour/Linuxfundametal0/README26.md

 The above image indicates the deployment failed to deploy to the EC2 instance.

-Upon  investigation by checking through the events logs
+Upon  investigation by checking through the event logs

 ![](./Img26/33.png)

-We can see that a file named start_server.sh is missing.
+We can see that a file named start_server.sh.sh is missing.

 This can be fixed by modifying the workflow to create a file named `start_server.sh`